CancerCollaboratory/dockstore-ui/app/docs/docker_registries.md

 # Docker Registries

-There are a lot of Docker Registries now besides Docker Hub and Quay.io.
+There are a number of alternative Docker Registries aside from Docker Hub and Quay.io.
 These registries are a combination of public registries and private registries.

 ## Public vs Private Docker Registries